 How to create an effective human resources cover letter

-In this guide, we will teach you 5 simple steps for writing a human resources cover letter.
+In this guide, we will teach you 6 simple steps for writing a human resources cover letter that won't end up on the reject pile.
 Keep reading to learn how to:

 - Structure your human resources cover letter with a header and headline